 - High-quality facilities.
 Our surgeons conduct procedures for ear deformities at one of several designated pediatric hospitals.
 The facilities offer great resources, experienced pediatric anesthesia providers, and attentive staff.

 - A focus on function and aesthetics.
 Your child’s care matters to us.
 Our doctors combine an artistic eye, dedication to cosmetic details, and surgical expertise to encourage a functional result that looks beautiful and natural.

 - Advanced methods.
 Traditionally, some reconstructive procedures required doctors to take cartilage from the rib.
 Wellspring Craniofacial Group surgeons use advanced techniques that don’t require donor material and that look and heal more naturally.

 - Timing procedures for proper development.
-Our guiding principle in Austin is to perform procedures for children when they are ready developmentally and, ideally, before their physical differences impact them socially.
+Our guiding principle is to perform procedures for children when they are ready developmentally and, ideally, before their physical differences impact them socially.
 We’ll help your family plan for treatment so that you always know the road ahead.

 Transformative Care for Patients and Families